-Arizona's Mountain Lake Near Prescott Offers Scenic Views, Clear Water, And Peaceful Trails
+Arizona's Recreation Area Near Prescott Offers Scenic Views And Peaceful Trails

-Just a 7-mile hop, skip, and jump from the breezy highland town of Prescott lies a glistening lake that offers a cool escape from the hot Arizona summers.
-Open all year, Lynx Lake promises picturesque pines surrounding sparkling waters with mountain peak reflections, and beckons over 90,000 people to its calming shores every year.
+Just a 7-mile hop, skip, and jump from the breezy highland town of Prescott lies a forested getaway that offers an exciting escape from the hot Arizona summers.
+Open all year, Lynx Lake Recreation Area promises picturesque pines, mountain peak views, and plenty of hiking opportunities.
+Although the lake is experiencing low water levels due to maintenance work, the surrounding recreation area remains accessible and worth visiting.

 This family-friendly vacation locale is just 11.6 miles from Prescott Regional Airport, which has United connections from major hubs like Los Angeles and Denver.
 If you're coming from the much larger Phoenix Sky Harbor International Airport, it could take you the best part of two hours to travel 102 miles north of Phoenix to the lake.
 On route, you will pass through fishing and hiking hotspot Cordes Lakes, the country town of Dewey-Humboldt, and then curve over into Prescott.
 From there, you can reach the blissful ambiance of Lynx Lake in just 15 minutes.